thomasDACHPC/ci-cd-guide/readme.md

 ```
 A few comments on this file:

----
 ```
 kind: Service
 metadata:
 	name: spring-boot-app-deployment
 	namespace: default
 ```
-Sets a unique name and the namespace for the service.
+Metadata sets a unique name and the namespace for the service.
 For this guide, do not change the namespace.

----
 ```
 spec:
   type: LoadBalancer